-Starting with Pelican 3.5, static files can be "attached" to a page or article using this syntax for the link target: {attach}path/to/file This works like the {filename} syntax, but also relocates the static file into the linking document's output directory.
+Starting with Pelican 3.5, static files can be "attached" to a page or article using this syntax for the link target: {attach}path/to/file This works like the {static} syntax, but also relocates the static file into the linking document's output directory.
 If the static file originates from a subdirectory beneath the linking document's source, that relationship will be preserved on output.
 Otherwise, it will become a sibling of the linking document.

-This only works for linking to static files, and only when they originate from a directory included in the STATIC_PATHS setting.
+This only works for linking to static files.